 Martina has worked in education for more than 22 years, including 12 years in senior leadership across several schools in London and Bristol.
 She transformed the curriculum and outcomes at AS and A-level at an 11-18 academy, led a failing school out of special measures and guided the creation of a new school.

-Martina has extensive experiencing of working at schools in deprived areas, where she has helped pupils reach their potential academically and develop the skills and competences to thrive in the modern world.
+Martina has extensive experience of working at schools in deprived areas, where she has helped pupils reach their potential academically and develop the skills and competences to thrive in the modern world.
 She believes all school leavers should be able to solve problems, reflect on their own learning and performance and have the resilience to be able to succeed in the face of challenges.